gobacktest/gobacktest/README.md

+_**Heads up:** this is a framework in developement, not ready for any useful action.
+A lot of the functionality is still missing._

+_You can read along and follow the development of this project.
+And if you like, give me some tips or discussion points for improvement._

+___

 # gobacktest - fundamental stock analysis backtesting

 My attempt to create a event-driven backtesting framework to test stock trading strategies based on fundamental analysis.
-Preverably this package will be the core of a backend service exposed via a REST API.
+Preferably this package will be the core of a backend service exposed via a REST API.

 ## basic components

+These are the basic components of an event-driven framework.

 1. BackTester - general test case, bundles the follwing elements into a single test
 2. DataHandler - interface to a set of data, e.g historical quotes, fundamental data etc.